 Athletic Event Coverage

-Research is an important component of our fellowship program.
-You are required to complete at least three clinical or basic science research projects during the year.
+Fellows are required to complete at least three clinical or basic science research projects during the year.
 However, you have the opportunity to complete more if you choose to do so.
 This is in addition to a mandatory video submission with the assistance of department videographer Dylan Lowe, MD, per the American Academy of Orthopaedic Surgeons’ guidelines.
 Fellows have a breadth of opportunity to take part in research in conjunction with their own clinical interests.

-Clinical research involves ongoing protocols and independent studies on different aspects of sports medicine.
+Clinical research involves ongoing protocols, multicenter trials, and independent studies on different aspects of sports medicine.
 Basic science research is usually prepared in conjunction with the department’s Musculoskeletal Research Center.
 One project is selected for presentation to the department during the fellows’ June research presentations.

 Sports Medicine Fellowship Schedule